Submissions

 Figures

 Figures should be as small and simple as is compatible with clarity.
-The goal is for figures to be comprehensible to readers in other or related disciplines and to assist their understanding of the paper.
+The goal is for figures to be comprehensible to readers in other or related disciplines and to assist their understanding of the article.
 Figure legends should be typed in numerical order.
-Graphics should be prepared using applications capable of generating high-resolution GIF, TIFF, JPEG or PowerPoint before pasting them in the Microsoft Word manuscript file.
+Graphics should be prepared using applications capable of generating high-resolution GIF, TIFF, JPEG, or PowerPoint before being pasted into the Microsoft Word article file.
 Figures should be prepared in Microsoft Word.
-Use Arabic numerals to designate figures and upper case letters for their parts (e.g. Figure 1).
-Begin each legend with a title and include sufficient description so that the figure is understandable without reading the text of the manuscript.
+Use Arabic numerals to designate figures and upper case letters for their parts (e.g., Figure 1).
+Begin each legend with a title and include sufficient description so that the figure is understandable without reading the text of the article.
 Information given in legends should not be repeated in the text.

 Units and Abbreviations

-The writing of units and abbreviations in the manuscript should refer to unit standards; for example, kilogram = kg, gram = g, hectare = ha, meter = m, centimeter = cm; kilometer = km, ton = t or Mg (megagram), milligram = mg, milliliter = mL; liter = L, degrees Celsius =o C, without period ending.
-Writing one unit per unit is as follows: for example, kilograms per hectare - written as kg/ha or kg ha-1, ton per hectare “ written as t/ha or t ha-1, kilometer per hour - written as km/hour or km hour-1.
+The writing of units and abbreviations in the article should refer to unit standards; for example, kilogram = kg, gram = g, hectare = ha, meter = m, centimeter = cm; kilometer = km, ton = t or Mg (megagram), milligram = mg, milliliter = mL; liter = L, degrees Celsius = o C, without period ending.
+Writing one unit per unit is as follows: for example, kilograms per hectare - written as kg/ha or kg ha-1, ton per hectare – written as t/ha or t ha-1, kilometer per hour - written as km/hour or km hour-1.

 Privacy Statement